vfarah-if/localkubekindexercise/learn-scaling.md

 ## Conclusion

 This exercise was to help me scale up my project locally to get some timings and see if it was all working.
 This really helped me refresh stuff I forgot or didn't know.
-When I started scaling up, Argo crashed and could not deal with kind loads, so I would stick with not using Argo and just use k9s - less clumsy with load.
+When I started scaling up, Argo crashed and could not deal with kind loads, so I would stick with not using Argo and just use k9s - less clumsy with load, however continue to look at scaling up kind, and this is all a different story.